 Listen as Father John Fuchs, S.J. talks about how Good Friday brings about a feeling of great consolation and deep grief.

-During this Holy Week, Father Tom encourages us to find time to reflect on the readings and place ourselves in the various scenes with Jesus and the disciples— to ponder what are the people doing, what are they saying and what they might be thinking and refelct on what would you would think if you were there along side Jesus, the disciples and the people of Jerusalem?
+During this Holy Week, Father Tom encourages us to find time to reflect on the readings and place ourselves in the various scenes with Jesus and the disciples— to ponder what are the people doing, what are they saying and what they might be thinking and reflect on what would you think if you were there alongside Jesus, the disciples and the people of Jerusalem?
 (Homily begins at the 2-minute mark)

 Please note— there is a gap in the recorded homilies due to equipment issues.
 We extend our apologies.
 The issue will be remedied and recorded homilies will again be posted for you to listen to and share with others on or about March 19, 2016.

-The second half (begins at 9 minute mark) is Terese Schomogyi’s (Saint Patrick Catholic School ’12) impactful witness talk, in which she shared some very concrete and personal ways she stays present to God’s presence in her life.
+The second half (begins at the 9-minute mark) is Terese Schomogyi’s (Saint Patrick Catholic School ’12) impactful witness talk, in which she shared some very concrete and personal ways she stays present to God’s presence in her life.